The Shape of Full Configuration Interaction to Come: Acknowledgments

 \section{Acknowledgments}

 The Independent Research Fund Denmark is gratefully acknowledged for financial support.
-The author wishes to thank all of the authors behind Refs. \citenum{eriksen_benzene_jpcl_2020}, \citenum{lee_reichman_afqmc_benzene_arxiv_2020}, and \citenum{loos_scemama_jacquemin_cipsi_benzene_arxiv_2020} for their combined work on the benzene benchmark problem.
-In addition, fruitful comments to an earlier draft of the present work from Garnet K.-L. Chan (Caltech), Cyrus Umrigar (Cornell University), and J{\"u}rgen Gauss (Johannes Gutenberg-Universit{\"a}t Mainz) are acknowledged.
+The author wishes to thank all of the authors behind Refs. \citenum{eriksen_benzene_jpcl_2020}, \citenum{lee_reichman_afqmc_benzene_jcp_2020}, and \citenum{loos_scemama_jacquemin_cipsi_benzene_jcp_2020} for their combined work on the benzene benchmark problem.
+In addition, fruitful comments on an earlier draft of the present work from Garnet K.-L. Chan (Caltech), Cyrus Umrigar (Cornell University), and J{\"u}rgen Gauss (Johannes Gutenberg-Universit{\"a}t Mainz) are acknowledged, as are subsequent comments from Ali Alavi (Max Planck Institute for Solid State Research in Stuttgart), Susi Lehtola (University of Helsinki), and Seiichiro L. Ten-no (Kobe University).

 [1]{#1} \makeatletter {\begingroup \do\@makeother\dospecials \catcode`\{=1 \catcode`\}=2 \doi@aux} [1]{\endgroup\texttt{#1}} \makeatother \mcitethebibliography{\thebibliography} \csname @ifundefined\endcsname{endmcitethebibliography} { \endmcitethebibliography\endthebibliography}{}